saleguas/fixme/SHOUTOUT.md

 [Lin8x](www.github.com/lin8x) - Made this Repository

-Hoping to add more people to this list soon!
+Hoping to add more people to this list!

 ---------------------